aphp/edsnlp/docs/tutorials/multiple-texts.md

 |       0 |    17 |  34 | 2021-09-25 | 25 septembre 2021 |      nan |        nan |    nan | dates |

 ### Locally, using multiple parallel workers

-!!! warning "Caveat"

-    Since workers can produce their results in any order, the order of the rows in the resulting DataFrame may not be the same as the order of the input data.

 ```{ .python hl_lines="8" }
 # Read from a dataframe & use the omop converter